The Designed Alliance

-In CTI training, we learn that it’s the relationship that has the power in co-active coaching, not the coach.
+At CTI, we learn that it’s the relationship that has the power in Co-Active coaching, not the coach.

 Unlike other professions, say a doctor or a lawyer, the coach is not an expert that the client comes to for advice.
 Instead both coach and client take responsibility for the relationship and give power to it by specifying at the outset—and on-going—what they want to achieve and exactly how they want to be and work together.

 As a coach, the designed alliance reminds me that I don’t have to have ‘the answers’.
 I just have to show up in the way my client and I have agreed, to support the relationship and use my coaching skills to help them toward their own eureka moments.

 In the Co-Active Coaching book, the designed alliance is the part of the model that ‘surrounds the coach and the client and represents the container within which they do their work.

 It’s literally the circle that wraps around the client’s fulfilment, balance and process.
 In that way, it’s kind of a protective layer—or safe space.